By Grainger Editorial Staff 11/17/23

-There are many things you can do to aid the prevention of, or at least minimize, dropped object incidents.
+There are many things you can do to help minimize dropped object incidents.
 Every jobsite is different, with its own particular hazards.
 Establishing your own prevention plan that includes inspections before and after working shifts can help you identify potential areas of risk.
+Here are some steps to consider:

 These are just a few suggestions to help you get started on your own dropped object prevention program.
 The first and most important step is to recognize and fully understand the true dangers of dropped objects on the worksite.
 Every step you take toward prevention can help reduce the impact of dropped object incidents on workplace safety and productivity.